 - ii.
-A proposed Development that provides for integrated, affordable and accessible housing that offers the opportunity to link residents with on-site or off-site services and supports that foster independence for individuals with disabilities and persons who are elderly.
-Such Developments should also show a clear effort to coordinate housing and health services for residents; or - iii.
+A proposed Development that provides for integrated, affordable and accessible housing that offers the opportunity to link residents with on-site or off-site services and supports that foster independence for individuals with disabilities and households facing homelessness.
+Such Developments will a) reserve at least 10% or more of their units for households earning 30% or less than the area median income; and b) provide free access to four monthly onsite or off-site services focused on households at risk of homelessness, persons with disabilities or other resident services approved by TSAHC; or - iii.
 A Development financed in accordance with limitations set by the Internal Revenue Service on Assisted Living Developments, and a) is affordable rental housing combined with minimal on-site medical or supportive services; b) is targeted to persons with disabilities, but with at least 75% of units open to any qualified renter; and c) has at least 10% of its units affordable to persons earning less than 30% of the area median income. - D. Disaster Relief Housing.
-The Corporation will consider any eligible multifamily residential rental housing Development, including rehabilitation and new construction, located in any one or more Texas counties identified in a Federal Emergency Management Agency disaster declaration to be eligible for financing under this RFP. - 3.
+The Corporation will consider any eligible multifamily residential rental housing Development, including rehabilitation and new construction, located in any one or more Texas counties identified in a Federal Emergency Management Agency disaster declaration where the declared disaster resulted in the loss or destruction of housing units to be eligible for financing under this RFP.
+TSAHC will only consider the time period 18-months after the initial declaration for eligibility. - 3.
 Housing Needs Set-Aside.
-To ensure that bonds will be available for specific housing needs, the Corporation has determined that until March 1, 2024, 20% of its annual available volume cap will be reserved for developments that: - A. Include at least 50% of housing units located in a qualified Rural or Smaller Urban Market, as described by this policy; or - B. Include at least 15% of housing units built to be accessible for persons with mobility impairments and special needs populations as defined by this policy. - 4.
-APPLICATION SUBMISSION.
+To ensure that bonds will be available for specific housing needs, the Corporation has determined that until March 1, 2025, 20% of its annual available volume cap will be reserved for developments that: - A. Include at least 50% of housing units located in a qualified Rural or Smaller Urban Market, as described by this policy; or - B. Include at least 10% of housing units built to be accessible for persons with mobility impairments or persons earning less than 30% of the area median income. - 4.
+Application Submission.
 The Corporation will publish an application package to its website.
 Developers should download and complete the application pursuant to the guidelines for completion included in the application instructions.
-The Corporation requires a nonrefundable application submission fee of \$2,000 for Private Activity Bonds or \$2,500 for 501(c)(3) bonds
+The Corporation requires a nonrefundable application submission fee of \$2,000 for Private Activity Bonds or \$2,500 for 501(c)(3) bonds.